ert78gb/google-pubsub-emulator/readme.md

 parameter (type) | default value | description
 ----------|---------------|-------------------
-projectId (string) | empty | This variable is gcloud project Id.
+project (string) | empty | This variable is gcloud project Id.
 If it is empty, GCLOUD_PROJECT environment variable will be used.
 Either you should set it directly or the environment variable should be set. dataDir (string) | empty | The emulator creates a directory where the project files are stored.
 If it is empty the emulator default value will be used.
 You could set relative ./directory or absolute path /tmp/dir1/dir2/.
 If this directory does not exist, it will be created. clean (boolean) | true | If dataDir value is set and 'clean' value is true then the package deletes the dataDir.
 The package **does not** delete the gcloud emulator default directory. host (string) | empty | If it is empty the'localhost' of google default value is used.
 It can take the form of a single address (hostname, IPv4, or IPv6)